litstack/docs/crud/model.md

 ## Fill Model On Create & Update

 You may want fill attributes to the model before it gets created or updated from the user via a crud form.
-This can be achieved by modifing the Model in either `fillOnStore` or `fillOnUpdate` the crud controller.
+This can be achieved by modifying the Model in either `fillOnStore` or `fillOnUpdate` the crud controller.

 The following example show's how to assign an author to a post by setting the